-Council provides many services to its local community and must collect revenue to cover the associated costs.
+Council provides many services to its local community, and in doing so, must collect revenue to cover the associated costs.

-Major changes
+Major Changes

-Introduction of a glass bin rebate of 50% of the service charge for eligible pensioners2, is a change proposed to the structure and level of rates and charges for the 2021/22 year.
+Introduction of a glass bin rebate of 50% of the service charge for eligible pensioners2, is a change proposed to the structure and level of rates and charges for the 2021-22 year.

-Council recognises there is some land owned within the shire that is not able to be developed under the Macedon Ranges Shire planning scheme.
-Council plans to give further consideration to this category of land during its term, in order to understand how it can progress the most effective use of this land in the future.
+Council recognises there is some land owned within the Shire that is not able to be developed under the Macedon Ranges Shire planning scheme.
+Council plans to give further consideration to this category of land during its term in order to understand how it can progress the most effective use of this land in the future.